- Instructional Videos

 Who is the organic certifier for Johnny's Selected Seeds?

-The Maine Organic Farmers and Growers Association is the certifying body for Johnny's Selected Seeds.
+The Maine Organic Farmers and Gardeners Association is the certifying body for Johnny's Selected Seeds.
 MOFGA, as it is known locally, has been certifying farms since 1972.
 When the United States Department of Agriculture established standards for organic certification, MOFGA became a USDA-accredited certifier.

 Which of your seeds are organic?
 (Or, are they all organic?)

 Johnny's Selected Seeds has maintained a strong commitment to supplying varieties to organic growers since our inception in the 1970s, and in the intervening years we have expanded our line of organic seed — though not all of our offerings are organic.
 All of our certified-organic offerings are easily identified by the OG symbol adjacent to the Product ID in the catalog and as part of the product name on our website.

 To be certified organic, plant and seed material must meet an array of criteria: it must not contain genetically-engineered traits, must be grown strictly without the use of inputs disallowed in organic agriculture, and must be packed in a certified organic product handling facility.